 Conclusion

-CPAs provide a wide range of accounting services to individuals and businesses in various industries.
-A successful CPA should know regulatory and legislative tax provisions, such as employer shared responsibility, to help their clients avoid pesky penalties.
+CPAs provide various accounting services to single individuals and businesses in various industries.
+A successful CPA should know regulatory and legislative tax provisions, such as employer shared responsibility, to help clients avoid pesky penalties.

-Ultimately, you play a vital role in your client’s financial operations, ensuring compliance with the law and providing your clients with current and accurate information.
-Your direction will give your client peace of mind so they can run their business knowing they meet all the ACA guidelines and regulations.
+Ultimately, you play a vital role in your client’s financial operations, ensuring compliance with the law and providing them with current and accurate information.
+Your direction will give your client peace of mind and future guidance so they can run their business knowing they meet all the ACA regulations.